MicrosoftDocs/visualstudio-docs/docs/install/install-and-use-visual-studio-behind-a-firewall-or-proxy-server.md

 | www.python.org | Python development (Python) <br /><br />Data science and analytical applications (Python) |

 ## URLs to whitelist when you use Visual Studio
-When you use Visual Studio or Azure Services behind a firewall or proxy server, there is another set of URLs you might want to whitelist, along with some ports & protocols that you might want to open.
+When you use Visual Studio or Azure Services behind a firewall or proxy server, there are more URLs you might want to whitelist, along with some ports & protocols that you might want to open.
 For more information, see the [Ports & protocols to open and URLs to whitelist when you use Visual Studio or Azure Services](visual-studio-and-azure-services-ports-and-protocols.md) page.

 ## Troubleshoot network-related errors
 Sometimes, you might run in to network- or proxy-related errors when you install or use Visual Studio behind a firewall or a proxy server.
 For more information about solutions for such error messages, see the [Troubleshooting network errors when you install or use Visual Studio](troubleshooting-network-errors.md) page.